 This species has not been recorded since the type specimen was collected in 1866, and it was not found during recent surveys since 1998.
-Very little forest remains and habitat destruction has been extensive and is continuing.
-However, it cannot be assumed to be Extinct, because there have been some local reports, a thorough survey is required, and some Asian scops-owls survive even in secondary habitats.
+Very little forest remains within its presumed range and habitat destruction has been extensive and is continuing.
+However, it cannot be assumed to be Extinct, because there have been some local reports including a recent video that may be of the species, and some Asian scops-owls survive even in degraded habitats.
+Thus, thorough surveys are required.
 Any remaining population is likely to be tiny, and for these reasons it is treated as Critically Endangered.

 The population is suspected to be stable in the absence of evidence for any declines or substantial threats.

-Otus siaoensis is only known from the holotype collected on the island of Siau, north of Sulawesi, Indonesia, in 1866.
-Given the small size of this island, and its generally unvegetated volcanic upper reaches, the original population was probably always modest in size, and any surviving population must be tiny, given that little forest remains.
+Otus siaoensis is only known from the holotype collected in 1866 on the island of Siau, north of Sulawesi, Indonesia.
+Given the small size of this island and its generally unvegetated volcanic upper reaches, the original population was probably always modest in size, and any surviving population must be tiny, given that little forest remains.
 There is some suggestion that the species might survive, on the basis of accounts given by local people; however, a recent survey of nocturnal birds in northern Sulawesi spent 32 days on Siau Island and failed to confirm that the species still occurs there.
-However, semi-structured interviews revealed that small owls do occur on the island and one unidentified call was heard.
-These reports remain unconfirmed (Hunowi 2006), but a recent sound recording is thought to relate to this species, and further searches are planned (N. Brickle in litt.
+However, a scops-owl was apparently caught within a building on Siau in December 2017 and a video recorded (T. Nando in litt.
+2017): work is ongoing to establish whether this individual can be matched to the holotype of Otus siaoensis.
+Additionally, semi-structured interviews revealed that small owls do occur on the island and one unidentified call was heard.
+These reports remain unconfirmed (Hunowi 2006), but a recent sound recording is thought to relate to this species and further searches are planned (N. Brickle in litt.
 2007, 2008, 2012).
-Several further searches in 2009 failed to locate the species, and the origin of an owl-like call recorded in several forest fragments remain uncertain (Sykes 2009).
+Several further searches in 2009, 2014 and 2015 failed to locate the species, and the origin of an owl-like call recorded in several forest fragments remain uncertain (Sykes 2009).